 I wanted to understand this dish, I wanted to see who made it and who did it well.
 I almost felt it my duty as someone who does food tours in Florence to get to the bottom of this soup, so iconic to Tuscany’s culinary identity.

 In the middle of my search, I decided to make it myself.
 During the whole process, I sneakily brought it up in conversations with fellow culinarian colleagues, trusted farmers and chefs to understand their thoughts on the matter.
-It may sound extremely geeky/pedantic to be so engulfed with just one singular dish, but la ribollita has a legacy that deserves to be understood.
+It may sound extremely geeky to be so engulfed with just one singular dish, but la ribollita has a legacy that deserves to be understood.

 I was surprised to learn some of the chefs I most admire hadn’t yet made la ribollita.
 They gave me general tips from their culinary knowledge vault, but could only recommend published recipes.
 The entire process left me feeling humbled on how difficult something simple could be.

 And how isolated we are in cities where we live among thousands and dine in the direct company with few.
 I spent a whole day working on this dish, and many hours talking to people, gleaning little tricks and secrets (like leftover rinds from Prosciutto.)
 I appreciate this dish takes several steps, involving special care.